History of Jaques Samuel Pianos

-In 1935, owing to political unrest in the region, Jaques Samuel and his wife moved from Austria to the UK with his wife Erna.
+Due to political unrest in the run up to the Second World War, Jaques Samuel moved from Austria to the UK with his wife Erna.

-In 1996 Terence Lewis was appointed Managing Director of Jaques Samuel Pianos - he was formerly piano buyer at Harrods).
-The shop is completely refurbished and the business modernized – the staff are even given computers!
+In 1996 Terence Lewis was appointed Managing Director of Jaques Samuel Pianos - he was formerly piano buyer at Harrods.
+The shop was then completely refurbished and the business modernized.

-Practice rooms are introduced starting with one (gradually increasing to sixteen).
+Practice rooms were introduced starting with just one (gradually increasing to sixteen by 2018!).

 The company is now owned by Stefan Freymuth and Terence Lewis and continues to be one of the most prominent piano houses in the UK.